BretFisher/nodejs-rocks-in-docker/README.md

 A better way is to build in automation on every pull request push, and every push to a release branch.
 Docker has a [GitHub Action that's great for this](https://github.com/marketplace/actions/build-and-push-docker-images).

+## Proper Node.js shutdown

+This topic deserves more importance, as many tend to assume it'll all work out when you're doing production rolling updates.

+But, can you be sure that, once your container runtime has ask the container to stop, that:

+- DB transactions are complete
+- Incoming connections have completed and gracefully closed (in )